pete-gordon/oricutron/trunk/ReadMe.txt

   AY:    I/O done.
 Sound works, but isn't great.
   Video: Almost done.
 60Hz mode missing.
   Tape:  ".TAP" file support (no WAV yet)
-  Disk:  Not a single line of code yet.
+  Disk:  Nowhere near working yet

 The Telestrat is not emulated at all yet.
 Also, "Turbo Tape" only works in Atmos mode.
 Tape noise only works if Turbo Tape is disabled.